 For the 2007 California State Strategy, CARB proposed a measure requesting U.S. EPA to replace existing locomotive engines with Tier 4 engines beginning in 2012 and conducting concurrent rebuilds of older engines to Tier 2.5 standards.
 CARB estimated that by 2023, the measure would reduce NOx by 70 percent from the locomotive fleet in the South Coast.
-This measure reiterates the need for U.S. EPA to act on replacing locomotives in the Basin with Tier 4 locomotives.
+Although U.S. EPA has failed to initiate such action, this measure demonstrates the need for U.S. EPA to act on replacing locomotives in the Basin with Tier 4 locomotives.